AmosGarner/me.bitfiend.com/content/blog/CodeStock-Motivation-Talk.md

 * 2.0 : 15,000 BC -> 1950 CE (Humans as Machines)
     * An **Action** would be **Preformed**
     * The result would either be **Positive** or **Negative**
-    * the amount of times that action was preformed afterwards would change
+    * the number of times that action was performed afterward would change
     * Behaviorist theory

 <img class="ui large image" alt="Drive Theory Illustration" src="/resources/blog/CodeStock-Motivation-Talk/Behaviorist_Theory.png" />

 Version 2.0 built up humans to be more complicated, allowing them to have more motivators but simplifying the ability to motivate a human to continue behaviors that were deemed "good".
-If a human preformed an action and was then rewarded with a negative reaction they would preform that action less and vice-versa.
-This is know as positive and negative reinforcement, and for the longest time was considered the main driver behind understanding human behavior.
+If a human performed an action and was then rewarded with a negative reaction they would perform that action less and vice-versa.
+This is known as positive and negative reinforcement, and for the longest time was considered the main driver of understanding human behavior.

 * 2.1 : 1950 AC -> 1970 AC (Humans as Androids)
     * All the great things about V2.0